marcaurele/sonar-python/README.md

 This repository contains code sample in Python to validate SonarSource code scanner, with known problems.

+> [!NOTE]
+> Secrets are only working on my local setup.
+You will have to generate new ones for:
+>
+> - SonarQube admin account
+> - CLI API token which is set in `pyproject.toml`

 ## Demo

-To run the application server, execute:
+To run the application server and sonarqube, execute:

 ```shell
 docker compose up
 ```

+SonarQube interface is available at <http://localhost:5000/>.

-To hammer the server and generate an OOM:
+To hammer the server and generate an OOM (the app is limited to 16MB):

 ```shell
 while curl http://localhost:5000/\?event\=$(< /dev/urandom tr -dc _A-Z-a-z-0-9 | head -c64;echo;) ; do echo "."; done
 ```

-_Need to find another `uuidgen` command._

 ## Sonar scan